Incarceration of women: Children of incarcerated parents

 The constitutional rights of pregnant inmates in US prisons have been undergoing codification and expansion in the 2000s.
 Data from 2010 show that female incarceration rates are growing more rapidly than male incarceration rates in the United States.
 One out of every four women in prison is pregnant.
-Less than half of prisons in the United States have official policies about medical care for pregnant inmates.
+However, there is not a lot of data that talks about pregnant women in prisons and if there is most of it is outdated.
+The data from the department of Justice with the Bureau of Justice Statistics has not updated the estimated number of pregnant women entering state prions since 2004.
+Less than half of prisons in the United States have official policies about medical care for pregnant inmates, like for example, in a report done on New York State prisons in 2008 showcased that majority of them had no written abortion policy, and that only 23% of the prisons ensured women full access to pregnancy related services.
 About 48% of prisons have prenatal services.
+The Rebecca Project during 2010 reported that 34 states in the US do not provide basic prenatal care.
+They also stated that 41 states around the United States don't ensure sufficient enough diets for pregnant women while incarcerated.
 Of these 48%, only 15% of prisons have programs implemented to help mothers find suitable work after they give birth.
 Additionally, only 15% of prisons have policies that require light work or no work for pregnant women.
+These statistics showcasing the lack of medical service availability required for pregnant women in the United States could lead to possible complications for themselves and their child.

 Throughout the United States, pregnant inmates are treated poorly by prison staff because there is a permeating prejudice that pregnant inmates are not "worthy enough to have children".
+This is particularly shown among Black Women.
+Regina McKnight, in 2003, was the first Black Woman to be convicted of a homicide after she used drugs during her pregnancy that caused the still birth of her child.
+This case has led to the intersecting points of discrimination throughout healthcare, criminality, and family policing systems for Black women and mothers.
+They feel all of these have systematically led to the stigmatization and dehumanization they have experienced during or post-incarceration.
 There are psychological stressors experienced by pregnant inmates during pregnancy and during the birthing process.
 For example, thirty-five states allow women to be chained to the bed while in labor and giving birth.
 In states where shackling is illegal, there are a significant amount of lawsuits claiming that shackling was used during childbirth.
 Researchers have argued that allowing women to remain shackled to a bed during birth is inhumane and undignified.